Trustee’s Duties & Obligations In California: What You Need to Know

-Gain a deeper understanding of a trustee’s responsibilities, and reach out to a credible trust lawyer in Orange County if you believe your rights have been breached.
+Gain a deeper understanding of a trustee’s responsibilities and obligations to beneficiaries, and reach out to a credible trust lawyer in Orange County if you believe your rights have been breached.

 1. Duty to Administer the Trust, According to Its Terms